RIPE-NCC/ripe-atlas-tools/docs/plugins.rst

 ==============================

-We built this toolkit for the community, and we knew going in that we couldn't possibly build every feature that every user could want, built this thing to be pluggable.
+We built this toolkit for the community, and we knew going in that we couldn't possibly build every feature that every user could want, so we built this thing to be pluggable.
 You can write your own renderer(s) and use them seamlessly within your own environment, and if you think that others might benefit from your work, you can share your renderer as easy as posting a file online.

 Ready?